Rhombus-Jeremy/docs/api-reference/README.md

 # API Reference Documentation

-This directory contains the API reference documentation for Rhombus Systems, automatically generated from our OpenAPI specification.
+This directory contains the API reference documentation for Rhombus, automatically generated from our OpenAPI specification.

 ## OpenAPI Specification